 Now that the model is deployed and live, many businesses generally consider the process to be final.
 Unfortunately, this is far from reality.
 Like any tool, the model will wear out after use.
 If not tested regularly, it will provide irrelevant information.
 To make matters worse, since most machine learning models work in a “black box,” they lack the clarity to explain the model’s predictions, making the predictions challenging to defend.

 Without this entire process, models would never see the light of day.
 That said, the process often weighs heavily on data scientists, simply because many steps require direct actions on their end.
-Enter MLOps.
+Enter MLOps, or Model Ops.

 MLOps (Machine Learning Operations) is a set of practices, frameworks, and tools that combines Machine Learning, DevOps, and Data Engineering to deploy and maintain ML models in production reliably and efficiently.
 MLOps solutions provide Data engineers, scientists, and engineers with the necessary tools to make the entire process a breeze.
 Next time, find out how Tredence Engineers have developed a tool that targets one of these steps to make the lives of data scientists’ easier.